Skip to main content

 Seco de Cordero

-Lamb stew cooked with cilantro, beer, and ají panca served with rice and beans.
-Northern coastal specialty particularly popular in Lambayeque.
+Lamb braised with cilantro, beer, and ají panca, served with rice and beans.
+A northern coastal dish, especially popular in Lambayeque.

 Regional Cuisine Highlights